wbips/wbips-docs/pages/wbips/WBIP002.md

 RPC methods for Bictoin itself SHOULD NOT be namespaced (e.g. `getAddresses`).

 It is RECOMMENDED to only add methods for protocols, which somehow relate to Bitcoin (especially RECOMMENDED for layer-2 protocols).
-These protocols may have their own token/currecny and may even be centralized — the WebBTC protocol does not judge.
+These protocols may have their own token/currecny and may even be centralized.

 Proposed prefixes: